Avram Glazer: Career

 Since 2005, Glazer has been the Executive Co-Chairman of Manchester United.
 Manchester United is the world's most popular sports team with 1.1 billion fans.
 During Glazer's tenure, Manchester United have won 25 trophies which include: five Premier League titles (2007, 2008, 2009, 2011 and 2013), the Champions League title (2008), five League Cups (2006, 2009, 2010, 2017, 2023), two FA Cups (2016, 2024), the FIFA Club World Cup (2008), six FA Community Shield's (2007, 2008, 2010, 2011, 2013, 2016), the Europa League title (2017), the Woman's Championship (2019), the Woman's FA Cup (2024) and two FA Youth Cups (2011, 2022).
 Manchester United was one of 12 clubs involved in the 2021 attempt to establish a European Super League.

 Avram Glazer has been an owner of the NFL's Tampa Bay Buccaneers since 1995.
 The Buccaneers have won two Super Bowls (Super Bowl XXXVII and Super Bowl LV) during the Glazers' tenure as owners.

 In December 2023, Manchester United announced that as a result of its strategic review process, Sir Jim Ratcliffe would purchase a 25% ownership stake in Manchester United, valuing the club at $6.3 billion.

 From 1995 until 2009, he was also the former chairman and chief executive officer of Zapata Corporation, the energy company founded by President George H.W.
 Bush.
 He was also formerly chairman and chief executive officer of both Safety Components International and Omega Protein Corporation.
 He was formerly a member of the board of directors of Specialty Equipment Corporation.

 Glazer owns the Desert Vipers cricket club in Dubai.

 In addition to sports, Avram Glazer spearheaded the launch of OneFlorida Bank and has interests in Zebra Valley, a media-focused venture in the Middle East, showcasing his growing footprint beyond sports.

 Philanthropy

 Glazer helped fund the Glazer Children's Museum in Tampa, Florida.
 Glazer and his wife Jill also made possible the Glazer Family Club at Tulane University's Yulman Stadium.
 Glazer received the Distinguished Alumni award in 2013 from Washington University in St. Louis, where he is also a member of the board of trustees.
 Glazer was recognized with the Sigma Alpha Mu Man Of The Year Award in 2023.
 Avram Glazer is a member of the Board of the Glazer Vision Foundation.
+The couple founded Glazer Hall, a multi-purpose performing arts center in Palm Beach, Florida in 2025.

 Personal life

 Glazer is married to Jill Henkin Glazer, a Tulane University graduate and former member of its board of trustees.
-They live in New Orleans.
+They live in Palm Beach, Florida.